pooya/pooya.github.io/_posts/2014-03-09-debuggin-an_erlang-performance-issue.markdown

 out this problem.

 * [Percept][percept]
-Percept is a concurrency debuggin tool shipped with erlang.
+Percept is a concurrency debugging tool shipped with erlang.
 There is another tool called [percept2][percept2] that we used for the debugging purposes and we will describe as follows.
 We use the following commands for running percept2: